roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 ## Going Further..

-It's also possible to add properties to checks so we can embed graphs in the check section view of the UI.
+Checks can also have arbitrary properties so it's also possible to add checks to the check definitions and have them appear in the check view of Uchiwa.